raquib-adnan/AD-COFFEE/README.md

 # AD-COFFEE
 This is a Cafe Coffee shop web page by name AD-COFFEE, made with HTML and CSS

-**AD-Coffee** is a two-page website developed using HTML and CSS to represent a modern coffee shop.
+**AD-Coffee** is a three-page website developed using HTML and CSS to represent a modern coffee shop.
 The website is designed to provide an immersive and engaging experience that reflects the AD-Coffee brand.

 The home page introduces visitors to the shop's specialty brews and inviting ambiance through a clean and visually appealing layout.
 A secondary page presents the menu, location, and contact details in a well-organized and accessible manner.